Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Related Work

-However, the above methods are mostly unregularized ignoring the data distribution of learned representations, which may result in poor performance on sparse and noisy graphs in real applications.
-In this work, we utilize an adversarial training scheme to address this issue.
+Attention mechanism is also explored in this work.
+However, different from GAT, we sample a fixed size of neighboring nodes before calculating attention coefficients, in order to keep the computational footprint consistent for every node.
+Additionally, we utilize a skip connection~\cite{he_identity_2016} to incorporate the node representation of the previous layer.
+As introduced in GraphSAGE~\cite{hamilton_inductive_2017}, such skip connection operation has the potential to boost model performance.
+Moreover, the methods introduced above are mostly unregularized and ignore the data distribution of learned node representations, which may result in poor performance on sparse and noisy graphs in real applications.
+In this work, we utilize adversarial training to address this issue.